bifrost-org/biFroSt/API documentation.md

 ### Errors

 - `400 Bad Request`: The provided path is invalid or malformed.
-- `401 Unauthorized`: The user is not authenticated.
-TODO:
 - `404 Not Found`: The specified file or directory does not exist.
 - `409 Conflict`: The directory at the provided path is not empty.
 - `500 Internal Server Error`: An unexpected error occurred on the server.